tomeshnet/toronto-community-network-docs/src/network/standards-hostname.md

 ## SSID

 ### Public SSID
-Public SSID will not extend the babel protocol.
+Public SSID will not extend the Babel protocol.
 They are standard access points connections for the users to access the mesh.

 **Format**
 `tomesh.net`

 ### Mesh SSID
 Mesh SSID are used to extend the mesh network.
-They have will have babel running on them.
+They have will have Babel running on them.

 **Format**